graphitemaster/gml/README.md

 programming language.

 # Why
-One of the projects I'm currently working on; Neothye, needs a scripting language primarly for constructing shaders and supplying global configuration of the engine as well as materials.
-Other projects of mine; Redroid, also requires a configuration file format, INI files were considered but the complexity of Redroid requires hierarchical format like JSON.
-Tables in GML are essentially similar and can be used just as easily.
-There is also a requirement for a templating engine in Redroid while constructing HTML, which GML is capable of handling.
+One of the projects I'm currently working on; Neothye, needed a scripting language primarly for constructing shaders and supplying global configuration of the engine as well as configuration files for materials.

+Another project of mine; Redroid, also required a configuration file format, as well as a templating engine.
+INI files were considered at first but the complexity of Redroid configuration required a hierarchical format like JSON.
+Tables in GML work like JSON objects and a templating engine can be easily constructed in GML as well.

 # Philosophy